A vehicle is an illegal abandoned vehicle if it is:

 - Left on private property without the property owner's consent for more than 48 hours

-- Inoperable or lacking vital component parts (e.g., motor, drive train, or wheels) and has been left outside for more than 48 hours
+- Inoperable or lacking vital component parts (e.g., motor, drive train, or wheels) and has been left outside for more than 48 hours.
+(If the vehicle is inside a garage or enclosed shed, it is legal.)

 - On private property for repairs for more than 30 days